feyzijan/MineRescueBot/README.md

  - Lights flash to indicate start of calibration

+## Distinction of Colours
+The **decide_color()** function is responsible for executing the color descision once the buggy is infront of the card

+### Reading 1: REFLECTED LIGHT OFF CARD FROM LED + AMBIENT LIGHT + REFLECTED LIGHT OFF CARD FROM AMBIENT LIGHT + CROSS TALK LED LIGHT
+-Read the RGBC values with the RGB LED on (white light) and with ambient light

+REFLECTED LIGHT OFF CARD FROM LED + AMBIENT LIGHT + REFLECTED LIGHT OFF CARD FROM AMBIENT LIGHT + CROSS TALK LED LIGHT
+### Reading 2: AMBIENT LIGHT + REFLECTED LIGHT OFF CARD FROM AMBIENT LIGHT
+-The RGB LED is turned off and the RGB values from the TCS3471 sensor is read again (ambient is still present)

+### Corrected Readings: Reading 1 - Reading 2 - CROSS TALK LED LIGHT
+-Correct the readings by removing external light sources

+-These corrected readings will give accurate RGBC magnitudes purely on the light that is reflected off the card from the RGB LED

+-*Note: the cross talk LED light readings for each channel are predetermined constants stored in 'color.h'*
+### Normalise Readings
+- Take each RGB colour channel corrected reading for the card in front and divide by the corrected clear channel value
+- These will be made into integers in the interest of efficiency (i.e. percentage values)
+- The normalised percentages have been measured and predetermined at home and plotted graphically to see how each color channel percentage differs from others at distances of about 1-5 cm between the buggy and the cards

+### Compare and distinguish colours

+- A graph is used to distinguish between common colours (see excel file)
+- blue & green, red & orange, pink & yellow, light blue & white are first separted into categories using if statements depending on the range of the normalised red values
+- Then each common color is distinguished based on the other normalised color channels with distinguishable differences
+- A value from 1-9 is returned by the **decide_color()** which corresponds to a specific colour

 ## Memory Operations
 The buggy relies on two arrays to return home when needed
  - time_list :  A list of TMR0 readings ( converted from bits to ms)